junxit/us-congress-bills-117/metadata.md

 - 2022-05-18 — Introduced in Senate
 - 2022-05-18 — Read twice and referred to the Committee on Commerce, Science, and Transportation.
 (Sponsor introductory remarks on measure: CR S2587-2588)
+- 2022-05-25 — Committee on Commerce, Science, and Transportation.
+Ordered to be reported with amendments favorably.
+- 2022-12-14 — Committee on Commerce, Science, and Transportation.
+Reported by Senator Cantwell with amendments.
+Without written report.
+- 2022-12-14 — Committee on Commerce, Science, and Transportation.
+Reported by Senator Cantwell with amendments.
+Without written report.
+- 2022-12-14 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 646.